-PARIS — The French Navy’s Charles de Gaulle aircraft carrier sailed Wednesday from Toulon naval base, south of France, and headed for the eastern Mediterranean to support coalition operations in Iraq and Syria.
+PARIS — The French Navy’s Charles de Gaulles aircraft carrier today sailed Wednesday from Toulon naval base, south of France, and headed for the eastern Mediterranean to support coalition operations in Iraq and Syria.

 The sailing, announced Nov.
-5, has taken greater significance since the terrorist attacks here last week, as French President François Hollande has pledged to punish the ISIS forces which claimed responsibility for the killings.
+5, has taken greater significance since the terrorist attacks here last week, four days ago, as French President François Hollande has pledged to punish the ISIS forces which claimed responsibility for the killings.

 The nuclear-powered vessel up anchored at 11:00 in the morning Paris time with 26 fighter jets on board and will arrive on station in the next few days, France Info radio reported.